ni/actor-framework/README.md

 - **Primary LabVIEW target:** 2020 SP1 or later (32- & 64-bit)
 - **Package format:** VIPM (`.vip`) built by GitHub Actions for every merge to `main` and tagged release.

+Network Endpoint Actors are actors that create connections between actors across communication networks.
+- **Primary LabVIEW target:** 2020 SP1 or later (32- and 64-bit)
+- **Package format:**  VIPM ('.vip').
+This package is an add-on to the ecosystem, and should maintain a separate installer from core Actor Framework.

 ---

 ## Getting Started